qgis/QGIS-Documentation/docs/server_manual/services.rst

 TILED
 ^^^^^

 For performance reasons, QGIS Server can be used in tiled mode.
-In this mode, client requests several small fixed size tiles in order to assemble them and form the whole map.
-Doing this, some symbols who live at the boundary between two tiles may appeared cut, because they live in one tile, not the other.
+In this mode, the client requests several small fixed size tiles, and assembles them to form the whole map.
+Doing this, symbols at or near the boundary between two tiles may appeared cut, because they are only present in one of the tile.

 Set the ``TILED`` parameter to ``TRUE`` to tell QGIS Server to work in *tiled* mode, and to apply the *Tile buffer* configured in the QGIS